matteoferla/DirEvo_tools/readme.md

 * Glue needs a switch like Pedel —or does Pedel need two pages?
 * URL query string needs to be integrated
 * make size responsive. —why would anyone use their mobile?
-* https. switch to gnunicorn from waitress or let Apache server handle it.
 * Make sure code supports badly formatted sequences. e.g. numbers and spaces and newlines.
 * Also edit js side to catch client side errors. —Some do already...
 * Rosetta landscape.
 Add distribution of mutations and norm thinggy like my matlab script has.